 When Martina entered the University of Graz, she continued with a good mix of interests: starting with English and Russian, then adding Geography and eventually ending up in the Vietnam War Literature Collection at CSU in Fort Collins.
 There she met Julian, and while continuing to travel and work in Europe and various parts of the U.S., they started a family.
 They and their two boys, Markus and Matthaeus, all love the mountains.
 They hike, camp, fish and ski.
 Martina loves to read and also enjoys painting, tiling, carpentry work, electrical work, plumbing, gardening, and a bunch of other fun hands-on things, preferably with power tools.
 Martina was first introduced to the Waldorf philosophy years ago by her cousin, who, just like Rudolf Steiner and Martina herself, grew up in a little town in Lower Austria.
 After a whirlwind year back in good old Europe, teaching at the Freie Waldorfschule Wien West, Martina is back with some new ideas!

-Stan Sudan, Sixth Grade Teacher
+Stan Sudan, Seventh Grade Teacher

 Stan Sudan has been a Waldorf elementary class teacher since 1992, after receiving his Certification as a Waldorf Teacher from Rudolf Steiner College in Sacramento California.

 He and his family spent two years at the Kauai Waldorf School in Hawaii where he began teaching First Grade and subsequently taught in combined classes.
 Stan joined Shepherd Valley in 1994 when he took a combined Third and Fourth Grade class.
 He has graduated four Eighth Grades from combined classes at Shepherd Valley, the first two in1999 and 2000, and the second two in 2007 and 2008.
 He has served nationally as a combined class consultant to Waldorf schools, and is currently in his third cycle of grades teaching.